Bardhaman–Asansol section

-The Bardhaman–Asansol section is a railway line connecting Bardhaman and Asansol.
+The Barddhaman–Asansol section is a railway line connecting Bardhaman and Asansol.
 This 106 km track is part of the Howrah–Delhi main line, Howrah–Gaya–Delhi line and Howrah–Allahabad–Mumbai line.
 It is under the jurisdiction of Eastern Railway, and is connected to the South Eastern Railway through Asansol–Adra line at Asansol Jn and Kalipahari–Damodar connector at Kalipahari (this line is only used by freight trains).

 History

 Beginning of railways in Eastern India

 The Howrah–Delhi railway line was planned via Rajmahal, using the level plains on the banks of the Ganges.
 During the middle of the nineteenth century coal mining had started in the Raniganj Coalfield.
 The coal was being mined by Carr, Tagore and Company owned primarily by Prince Dwarakanath Tagore, and was transported in boats and barges on the Damodar River from Narayankuri ghat.
 The fluctuating levels of water in the Damodar was an impediment for the smooth transportation of coal.

 Amongst the Indian merchants, in Mumbai and Kolkata, who took an active interest in the development of the railways, the most prominent name was that of Dwarakanath.
 M/s Carr, Tagore and Company is reported to have offered in 1844, to raise some capital for the construction of a railway line beyond Bardhaman to the Raniganj Coalfield.
 However, after Dwarakanath's premature death the conception, promotion and launching of India's railways were all British.

 After the first run of a train in Eastern India from Howrah to Hooghly in 1854, East Indian Railway Company extended the tracks to Raniganj, beyond the plans of the route to Delhi, and on 1 February 1855, the first train ran from Hooghly to Raniganj.
 The railways were extended to Asansol in July 1863.